-O’Horten is a very unusual film by the Norvegian film director Bent Hamer.
+O’Horten is a very unusual film by the Norwegian film director Bent Hamer.
 The whole film explores the fact (premise) that almost everything comes too late in life – therefore nothing comes too late.
 The very solid structure of the film is hidden from the viewer.
-Scenes seem chaotic and weird but in reality each one has an exact place in the script.
+Scenes seem chaotic and weird but in reality, each one has an exact place in the script.
 The famous icy road scene is a perfect example.
-It seems to be there just to entertain the viewer but in fact it’s there to make the final decision of the main protagonist even harder to achieve.
-Also it is there to shift from the reality of a main protagonist and transcend to abstraction.
+It seems to be there just to entertain the viewer but in fact, it’s there to make the final decision of the main protagonist even harder to achieve.
+Also, it is there to shift from the reality of the main protagonist and transcend to abstraction.